lazarusA/JuliaDocs/docs/base/arrays.md

 ```

 Return the index after `i` in `A`.
-The returned index is often equivalent to `i
+The returned index is often equivalent to `i + 1` for an integer `i`.
-- 1`for an integer`i`.
 This function can be useful for generic code.

 ::: warning Warning